 Store adapters are designed to surface the schema of a backend Directory Server.
-Store Adapter Mappings define a mapping between SCIM Resource Type attributes and store adapter attributes.
-When the Data Governance Broker is installed with an PingData Directory Server, the schema attributes are automatically mapped to a User SCIM Schema Resource Type.
+Store adapter mappings map SCIM Resource Type attributes and store adapter attributes.
+When the Data Governance Broker is installed with a PingData Directory Server, the schema attributes are automatically mapped to a User SCIM Schema Resource Type.